erohtar/redditSaver/README.md

 ## Features
-- YAML Frontmatter is downloaded along with the markdown formatted note - supports using it with **Dataview** plugin
+- YAML Frontmatter is downloaded along with the markdown formatted note - supports using it with **Dataview** plugin (see below)
 - Notes are saved in `reddit\<subreddit>\<note_title>` hierarchy
 - Clickable link to the post/comment is added at the top of the note (besides being saved in Frontmatter)